 10,000 years ago, prehistoric horses became extinct on the American continent.
 Thus, it was not until the year 1493 when their history began again in the then newly discovered continent.
 Christopher Columbus was about to embark on his second voyage to America with the intention of conquering it.
 The Catholic Monarchs, before the expedition departed, signed a document ordering the shipment of at least 12 horses and mares along with the ships.

-In principle, they were to be splendid Hispano-Arabian specimens, but the Sevillian traders exchanged the superb stallions for simple pencos, that is, skinny and ungainly horses, at the last moment.
+They were supposed to be splendid Hispano-Arabian specimens, but the Sevillian traders exchanged the superb stallions for simple pencos, that is, skinny and ungainly horses, at the last moment.
 However, the historian Borja Cardelús affirms that the exchange really took place for specimens from the Marismas del Guadalquivir, known as mesteño or retuerta horses.
 This species, accustomed to the hard lands of the marshes, is resistant to long journeys, robust for work and easy to ride.
 Thus, when the boats reached land, the horse returned to the Americas.
 The seed that gave rise to the cowboys was already planted.

 Meanwhile, in the marshes of Doñana, cattle breeding had been common since ancient times, with unique species such as the so-called marismeñas or mostrencas cows, which were also exported to the so-called new world.
 Likewise, according to anthropologists Juan Carlos González and Michael D. Murphy, for years, the marshes were the “destination of working cattle from Seville and transhumant herds from the center and north of the Peninsula”.
 In the region, rodeos were practiced, spurs were used, wide-brimmed hats were worn… The gauchos of the Pampas, the llaneros of Venezuela and Colombia and the American cowboys only inherited this way of life, but they did not conceive it.